Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Discussion

 A stronger threat arises when the kernel attempts to compromise the local memory \textit{confidentiality} of a trusted process.
 Since local memory is untrusted in our model, the kernel may remap the page tables of a trusted process and a malicious process to the same physical memory region.
 The trusted process remains unaware of the remapping and continues to use its local pages, while the malicious process gains read access to those same pages, violating \textit{confidentiality}.

-To prevent this attack, \papertitle employs a memory encryption engine that encrypts all local memory pages belonging to trusted contexts, identified by their tagged \textit{A-bits}.
+To address such threats, \papertitle employs a memory encryption engine that encrypts all local memory pages belonging to trusted processes, identified by their tagged \textit{A-bits}.
 This ensures \textit{confidentiality} even if the OS aliases page tables.
-However, while encrypted data prevents unauthorized reads, a malicious process could still overwrite ciphertext, affecting \textit{integrity}.
-When such writes are detected, \papertitle identifies the presence of compromised system software, satisfying our target threat model from \S\ref{sec:threat_model}.
+While encrypted data prevents unauthorized reads, a malicious process could still overwrite ciphertext, affecting \textit{integrity}.
+When such writes are detected in the software, \papertitle identifies the presence of compromised system software, satisfying our target threat model from \S\ref{sec:threat_model}.